SVGAnimate/PHP-Internals-Book/Book/php8/zend_engine/parsers_design/generate_parser.rst

   - ext/json/parser.y
   - ext/json/lexer.l

-There are even extensions that use the Zend Engine language lexer
+There are even extensions that use the Zend Engine language scanner[Aka lexer]

   - ext/tokenizer

 Advanced skill